 In a hive, when conditions change, the hive as a whole reacts to the change.
 When there is a danger, they attack without first waiting for approval from the queen bee or an appointed supervisor.
 When the hive gets too cold, they sense this and fewer bees flap their wings, servicing the hive in another form without first obtaining permission to change roles.

 The hive operates on the principle that the bees who sense disharmony in the environment respond to it.
 The rest of the hive follows.
-When there is a danger, the first bee who spots the danger attacks, knowing that the rest of the hive will follow because every bee has the same goal – survival of the colony.
+When there is a danger, the first bee that spots it attacks, knowing that the rest of the hive will follow because every bee shares the same goal: the survival of the colony.

-In the organization, this means that decision-making happens where the decision is required, not at the top.
-When a team needs more resources, they find a way to get more resources.
-When the customer needs change, the client-facing person observes and responds to this need.
-The rules and products are changed to remain in harmony with the environment and the balance between offers and customer needs is maintained.
+In the organisation, this means that decision-making happens where the decision is required, not at the top.
+When a team needs more resources, it finds ways to acquire them.
+When the customer’s needs change, the client-facing person observes and responds to these needs.
+The rules and products are updated to align with environmental considerations, ensuring a balance between offerings and customer needs is maintained.

-This requires that each person needs to have the authority to make decisions.
-It also means that the group as a whole needs to respond to the change as one, knowing it’s in the best interest of the organization, not a competition to become the next queen bee.
+This requires that each person has the authority to make decisions.
+It also means that the group as a whole needs to respond to the change as one, knowing it’s in the best interest of the organisation, not a competition to become the next queen bee.

 A New Paradigm In Leadership Is Needed

-A new paradigm in leadership is needed.
-A paradigm where each person in the organization works together in pursuit of a shared vision.
-A vision which they believe in and choose to contribute to.
-It requires personal leadership development for everyone in the organization, not only a select few.
+A new paradigm in leadership is needed —a paradigm where each person in the organisation works together in pursuit of a shared vision, a vision they believe in and choose to contribute to.
+It requires personal leadership development for everyone in the organisation, not just a select few.